thamaraiselvam/Numbers-Flutter-Game/README.md

 # Numbers - Flutter Game

-Numbers is simple game built in Flutter Framework.

-This game is purely based on numbers to improve problem solving skills.
+Numbers is simple game built in Flutter Framework and is purely based on numbers to improve problem solving skills.

 ### Screenshots